Azure/review-checklists/web/README.md

 - SSL Enforcement is disabled in the MySQL Server due to `flask-mysql` not using encryption
 - Decouple the containers, so that they can be launched independently:
     - It should be possible to launch the `fillgraphdb` container at any time, to refresh the Graph results
-    - It should be possible to restart the `flask` container (web) without having t
+    - It should be possible to restart the `flask` container (web) without having the `filldb` container run as an init container wiping out the database

 Contributions highly appreciated!